 It is no coincidence that several leading foreign investors have put Greek real estate on their radar again, as shown by the acquisition of a 67% stake in NBG Pangaea by Dutch company Invel Real Estate and, most recently, the strategic agreement between Lamda Development - Greece's foremost retail real estate developer and owner of two of the country's biggest malls - and US-based Varde Partners.

 Odisseas Athanassiou, CEO of Lamda Development, says that the partnership provides them with important growth capital and prospects to invest in its pioneering Hellinikon project.
 "Extroversion and collaborations with foreign investors are essential for increasing investor confidence" he states. know the people or the market, the practicalities can be difficult.
 It's far better to enter indirectly and invest in real estate through a portfolio like ours," he argues.

 One opportunity is a result of Greece's non-performing loans.
 A large part of these are backed by real estate collateral, Karytinos explains, "so we will have an increasing supply of property on the market for at least five years."

 The ongoing privatization of the state's real estate assets through a subsidiary of the Hellenic Corporation of Assets and Participations, represents another huge opportunity.
 "I'm confident risk-weighted returns of 15% and above can be achieved," says Athanassiou.
-The best example of what privatization can deliver is probably the Hell-
+The best example of what privatization can deliver is probably the Hellinikon development, on the site of a former airport near Athens.
+One of Europe's biggest urban regeneration projects and Greece's largest privately funded investment, it's owned by a consortium led by Lamda Development (part of the Latsis Group) and includes Global Investment Group, with both Emirati and Chinese capital.

+"It will be the first integrated resort and the largest coastal park in the world," says Athanassiou, adding "the Hellinikon Project means €8 billion in investments, 75,000 jobs and a 2% increase in annual GDP."
+He sees it as a game changer for the country, that will have multiple positive effects in areas like construction, culture, attracting investment and tourism: "it will be a landmark and attract tourists to Greece."
+It will also, he adds, put Greek real estate back on the map and be "a reference point for many years to come."

-A regional energy hub Spurred on by EU targets, major infrastructure projects and its geostrategic advantages, Greece is opening up its energy sector Greece lies at the crossroads of several complex energy projects that are vital for increased EU energy security.
+A regional energy hub

+Spurred on by EU targets, major infrastructure projects and its geostrategic advantages, Greece is opening up its energy sector

+Greece lies at the crossroads of several complex energy projects that are vital for increased EU energy security.
 Primarily, the Southern Gas Corridor, bringing natural gas from the Caspian region to Europe; the EastMed project, connecting Eastern Mediterranean gas with the mainland; and the Greece-Bulgaria Interconnector linking Greece to Central Europe through Bulgaria.
 This, coupled with its geostrategic position, lends Greece a great opportunity to be an energy hub.
 With ample possibilities for renewable energy too, its potential to be a core ingredient of Western Europe's energy mix is clear.

 The sector is in transition.
-Minister of Environment and Energy George Stathakis explains, "Greece is moving towards privatizing certain energy sectors and unbundling companies, to establish a rigid regulatory framework for the energy sources by 2030.
-Major infrastructure initiatives such as the interconnection of the Greek islands will play their role too.
-May 2016's inauguration of the €4.5 billion TransAdriatic Pipeline project, key to the Southern Gas Corridor, is one of the biggest foreign investments in Greece.
-With increased EU energy security concerns, according to Stathakis, the Greek government is addressing the European effort to diversify gas supply routes in three ways, "by supporting the Southern Gas Corridor, planning EastMed as an additional route and transforming into an LNG gate for Southeastern Europe and the Balkans."
-The national energy policy will prioritize attracting investments and increasing geopolitical influence.
-Liberalizing the energy sector This major move from the government is complex but will pay dividends The liberalization of the Greek energy market is an integral part of its commitments to creditors.
-Public Power Corporation (PPC) is the largest power producer and electricity supply company in Greece with 87.5% of the electricity market, yet by 2020 its share, both in terms of production and retail, will drop to 49%.
-PPC is committed to pushing liberalization forward by turning this change of affairs into an opportunity to reshape the company.

-George StathakisMinister of Environment and Energy market."
+Minister of Environment and Energy George Stathakis explains, "Greece is moving towards privatizing certain energy sectors and unbundling companies, to establish a rigid regulatory framework for the energy market."
 The shift presents opportunities for international investors from electricity production and grid expansion, to the transmission and distribution of natural gas and hydrocarbons.
-Also spurring on growth of the energy sector will be fossil fuel reduction, driven by the revised EU policy of 27% renewable energy